CanIHas/EasyDSL/README.md

 Yep, that's it!

-Utils.configure takes an object and configuration closure, then creates a Configurator object.
+`Utils.configure` takes an object and configuration closure, then creates a `Configurator` object.
 It's metaclass is expando-enhanced with methods, basing on field and method annotations.
 Those methods keep track of first given object and access its fields and delegate to its methods.
-Closure is called with that Configurator as delegate, and then configured object is returned.
+Closure is called with that `Configurator` as delegate, and then configured object (first argument) is returned.

-%todo: mention trait
+* todo: mention trait

 ## Test it